athomasoriginal/dotfiles/README.md

 **8.  .macOS paths**

 please take a look at `~dotfiles/.macOS`.
 This file has preferences that I prefer to use to configure my mac.
-Based on my own preferences, you may want to take a look at the following and decided if they are good for you or not:
+In specific, you may want to take a look at the following and decide if they are good for you or not:

 * section - iterm2
   * This is going to tell iterm2 to use the preferences I have setup in these dotfiles.
 If you do not want them, comment this line out.